 Guidelines and Application: Undergraduate Research Program in the Social Sciences and Humanities

-Project types and topics will vary across disciplines, and may include (a) students working with the faculty mentor on a specific part of the mentor’s own research agenda or (b) independent projects developed by the student and supervised by the faculty mentor.
+Project types and topics will vary across disciplines, and may include (a) independent projects developed by the student and supervised by the faculty mentor or (b) students working with the faculty mentor on a specific part of the mentor’s own research agenda.

 We accept proposals on a rolling basis.
 To participate in the URP in the upcoming academic year, please submit your proposal by June 1.
 For detailed proposal guidelines, please download the appropriate "Invitation for Proposals" document: